CodeForPhilly/balancer-main/server/api/services/README.md

 ## Usage

-This script evalutes LLM outputs using the `lighteval` library: https://huggingface.co/docs/lighteval/en/metric-list#automatic-metrics-for-generative-tasks
+This script evaluates LLM outputs using the `lighteval` library: https://huggingface.co/docs/lighteval/en/metric-list#automatic-metrics-for-generative-tasks

 Ensure you have the `lighteval` library and any model SDKs (e.g., OpenAI, Anthropic) configured properly.